ITL Mixed Choir

 The choir members can participate in singing rehearsals and camps, voice instruction, note study and choral singing, and avail of vocal self-improvement opportunities led by professional conductors.
 The size of the mixed choir is currently 50 singers.

 The chief conductor of the mixed choir is Paul Purga.
-The Young Choir Conductor’s Scholarship competition was won by Rasmus Laks.
+The young choir conductor’s scholarship competition was won by Rasmus Laks.
 Rasmus has continued to contribute his youthful thinking and positive energy to the choir, and he supports the development of the choir in every way possible.
-Since 2016, Gerli Arras has been taking care of the voices of the choir as the vocal trainer.
-Choreographer Märt Agu has helped the mixed choir with choreography and dance steps.
+For the last few years, Karin Salumäe has been training the voices of the choir as the vocal trainer.
+Choreographer Saima Kallionsivu and dance pedagogue Märt Agu have helped the mixed choir with choreography and dance steps.

 The first performance of the mixed choir took place at the From Vision to Solution innovation conference in October 2010.
 To date, the choir has given public, usually charitable, performances at the Rakvere Punk Song Festival and Summer Song Festival, Nõva Etno Jam, Keila churches and culture centre, Tallinn Song Festival Grounds, Hopner House and cafés, IT College opening ceremony, ITL and other company events as well as at other festive occasions, harbours, airports, retirement homes and other public places.